 You can do this online through PSI, which is a private testing company.
 To apply and register for the exam, you need to provide PSI with a certificate of completion from your pre-licensure courses.

-To get your brokers license, you must submit your course transcripts and experience documentation to the Pennsylvania Real Estate Commission through PALS.
+To get your PA real estate brokers license, you must submit your course transcripts and experience documentation to the Pennsylvania Real Estate Commission through PALS.

 Then you have to wait for your application to be approved in the system.
 Once it is approved, you will get a certificate of eligibility that will tell you how to schedule and take the Pennsylvania broker exam through PSI at one of their 10 testing locations across the state.